 Almost 50% of people with a substance use disorder are also suffering from a mental health issue and may require rehab for dual diagnosis to treat all co-occurring disorders as a means of eventually experiencing complete recovery.
-Individuals battling on two fronts will require a mental health treatment plan in a long-term dual diagnosis treatment capable of addressing both disorders.
-If you are struggling with depression, anxiety, or another mental health concern and have turned to drugs or alcohol as a way of coping, don’t hesitate to find a long-term treatment center that can care for you and effectively treat your co-occurring disorders.
+Individuals battling on two fronts will require a mental health treatment plan in a dual diagnosis treatment capable of addressing both disorders.
+If you are struggling with depression, anxiety, or another mental health concern and have turned to drugs or alcohol to cope, don’t hesitate to find an alumni program that can care for you and effectively treat your co-occurring disorders.

 What Are Co-occurring Disorders?

 A person with co-occurring disorders has an alcohol and/or drug use disorder and at least one significant and co-occurring mental health issue that will need to be treated simultaneously to foster a complete recovery.
 It is common for these conditions to occur together and be treated through rehab for dual diagnosis.
 It is so common that half of those suffering from a mental disorder have struggled with at one point in their life, or are currently battling, an addiction to drugs or alcohol.
 Long-term dual diagnosis treatment is a proven method of concurrently addressing the co-occurring disorders you are facing.

 The Benefits of Rehab for Dual Diagnosis